ormeiry/The-Way-I-See-JavaScript/others/function.md

 // and store it in a variable.

 const btn = document.querySelector('#btn');
-// for id's we use the # sign and the id name we gave to the element.
+// for ID, we use the # sign and the id name we gave to the element.

 // We create the function
 const sayHello = () => {